oddy-boop/Edusync-git/src/README.md

 - **Student Arrears:** View and manage outstanding fee balances carried over from previous academic years.
 Admins can log payments against arrears, update their status (e.g., "Cleared", "Waived"), or delete incorrect entries.

-- **User Management:** A central place to view and manage all registered student and teacher profiles.
+- **User Management:** A central place to view and manage all registered student and teacher profiles within their school.
   - Edit student and teacher details.
   - Delete users (which also removes their authentication account).
   - Download a detailed annual fee statement for any student.

 - **Behavior Logs:** View a complete log of all student behavior incidents (positive or negative) recorded by teachers.
 Admins can filter, edit, or delete these records.

-- **Register Student/Teacher/Admin:** Secure forms accessible only to admins for creating new user accounts.
-The system handles sending invitations or providing temporary passwords.
+- **Register Student/Teacher/Admin:** Secure forms accessible only to admins for creating new user accounts for their school.

 - **Approve Results:** A critical moderation page where admins can review academic results submitted by teachers.
 They can approve results to make them visible to students or reject them with feedback for the teacher.

 - **Profile & Settings:**
   - **Profile:** Manage the logged-in admin's own name and password.
-  - **Settings:** A powerful page to configure application-wide settings, including the current academic year, school branding (name, logo, etc.), and email notification preferences.
+  - **Settings:** A powerful page to configure application-wide settings for their specific school, including the current academic year, school branding (name, logo, etc.), and email notification preferences.

 ---